 - Diet - Could your pet have an allergy?
 Is there too much "junk food"?

-- Commands/Communication - Are you as a pet owner making clear what you need or want your pet to do?
+- Commands and communication - Are you as a pet owner making clear what you need or want your pet to do?

-- Control Systems - Do you have the right kind of equipment to keep your pet safe and in control?
-I.e. harness, kennel, stall, etc.
+- Control systems - Do you have the right kind of equipment to keep your pet safe and in control (harness, kennel, stall)?

-- Stimulating Environment - What can you provide to help keep your pet entertained, educated, and fulfilling?
+- Stimulating environment - What can you provide to help keep your pet entertained, educated, and fulfilled?